The value of pet insurance

-- Accident – Accident coverage will generally cover the cost of emergency veterinary care and treatment, up to a certain amount, for an unexpected accident, like being hit by a car or falling from a balcony.
+- Accident – Accident coverage will generally cover the cost of emergency veterinary care and treatment, up to a certain amount, for an unexpected accident such as being hit by a car.

 - Accident and illness – This offers the same as accident coverage, with the addition of illness insurance, which generally covers treatment for illnesses, hospitalization, surgery and more.

-- Preventive – Some companies have introduced plans that allow pet owners to pay flat monthly fees to cover regular care, like vaccinations and annual exams.
-Many veterinarians also offer wellness plans, which serve the same purpose — providing predictable, equal payments for routine care.
-Talk to your veterinarian about payment options and insurance providers.
+- Preventive – Some companies have introduced plans that allow pet owners to pay flat monthly fees to cover regular care such as vaccinations and annual exams.

-- Additional options – Many companies offer add-on coverage that will cover additional costs, like rehabilitation, acupuncture, boarding fees, liability for third-party property damage, cremation or burial and more.
+- Additional options – Many companies offer add-on coverage that will cover additional costs, including rehabilitation, acupuncture, boarding fees, liability for third-party property damage, cremation or burial, and more.

 Know these terms

 - Co-insurance – Your portion of the cost of the claim.
-For example, if your policy has 20% co-insurance, you'll be responsible for 20% of the cost of each claim.
+For example, if your policy has 20 per cent co-insurance, you'll be responsible for 20 per cent of the cost of each claim.